future-devs/Connect/README.md

 # Connect
-A platform that connects NGOs and people
+A platform that connects NGOs and people, which will help the people to easily provide their donations to the NGO.